 - Once stiff peaks form, spread the meringue over the top of your pie filling being careful to seal it to the edges.

 - Sprinkle the top with a little coconut.
-Cook under your oven broiler until browned to your liking. **It will burn quickly so watch closely.**
+Now, cook under your oven broiler until browned to your liking. **It will burn quickly so watch closely.**

 - Let the pie sit on the counter to set for a couple of hours and serve warm.
 A warm pie filling will be runnier than a cold set pie.